Business Support Systems (BSS) and Operational Support Systems (OSS) help mobile providers deliver seamless services to their customers.

 2. Billing

 Telecom taxes and fees add an extra layer of complexity to the telecom billing process.
 Telecom services are subject to a variety of local, state, and federal taxes that vary by region.
-The right BSS ensures regulatory compliance by automatically applying the correct taxes and fees to each bill.
+The right BSS ensures regulatory compliance by automatically applying taxes and fees to each bill.
 Without the right software, managing these taxes would be extremely complex.

 3. Customer Relationship Management (CRM)